mauricio/mauricio.github.com/_posts/2015-01-06-building-a-prefix-tree-in-scala.md

 Now we are traversing towards a specific path of nodes in our tree, we only want the nodes that match the character we have at every index (all characeters are also lowercased).
 This could lead us to two cases, one where we have found the character (and then continue deeper) and one were one of the characters in the prefix does not match.
 As soon as we fail to match (the `None` case) we return.
 Otherwise, if we reach the end of the string we append all words under that node to the accumulator list.

 Again, this is `foreach` and `Traversable[T]` in action.
-The `++` method at `ListBuffer` couldn't possibly kno what to do with our `TrieNode` object, but since we have extended the `Traversable[T]` trait and implemented `foreach` it can just use the methods available and pull all the items from that part of the tree and down.
+The `++` method at `ListBuffer` couldn't possibly know what to do with our `TrieNode` object, but since we have extended the `Traversable[T]` trait and implemented `foreach` it can just use the methods available and pull all the items from that part of the tree and down.
 We don't have to actually collect the items, the `++` method will already do the collection work for us and include the words at and below the current item.

 Let's look at an example with a trie that contains `johann`, `john` and `joan`: